AnilAdhikari1/AnilAdhikari1/README.md

 <div align="center"> <img src="https://komarev.com/ghpvc/?username=aniladhikari1&label=Profile%20views&color=0e75b6&style=flat" alt="aniladhikari1"/> </div>

 ### 🙇 About Me :
-- 🔭 I’m currently working on **Web Developer Intern at Figma and Softechpark Company.**
+- 🔭 I’m currently working as **Web Developer Intern at Figma and Softechpark Company.**
 - 🌱 I’m currently learning **Google IT Automation with Python Professional.**
 - 👯 I’m looking to collaborate on **Computer Software/ Hardware, Coding & Networking/ Cyber Security, Ethical Hacking.**
 - 🤝 I’m looking for help with **Programmer, Cyber Security & Ethical Hacking.**
 - 👨‍💻 All of my projects are available at **(Coming Soon on my website).**
 - 💬 Ask me about **Programming Like (HTML, CSS, Java, Python) & Cyber Security/ Ethical Hacking.**
-- 📫 How to reach me **adhikarianil260@gmail.com**
+- 📫 How to reach me **aniladhikari870@gmail.com**
 - 📄 Know about my experiences **(Coming Soon on my website).**
-- ⚡ Fun fact **I am a person with having happy personality with a heavy soul but sometimes it gets weird!!**
+- ⚡ Fun fact **I am a person with a happy personality with a heavy soul but sometimes it gets weird!!**

 <h3 align="left">🧑‍💼Skills & Experience :</h3>
 ✅ Web Develop <br>